 As a teacher, one of the things you will likely do much in the classroom is issuing commands.
 Please, don’t understand “command” in a negative way.

-Teaching involves the conversation of issuing instructions, feedback, response, and many other forms of conversations.
+Teaching involves the conversation of issuing instructions, feedback, responses, and many other forms of conversation.

 These are often in the form of commands, questions, answers, explanations, and requests.